amobiz/mocha-cases/README.md

 var test = require('mocha-cases');

 var cases = [{
-  name: 'should {value.text} equal to {expected.text}, supports nested value interpolation',
+  name: 'should {value.text} equal to {expected.text}', // name of the test,
+                                                        //   a string, supports nested value interpolation
+                                                        //   or a function, takes test value, expected value and options, and returns a string
   value: { text: 'input value' },                       // input value
   expected: { text: 'expected output value' },          // expected output value
   error: RangeError,                                    // expected error value, instance or class
   runner: function (value, options) {},                 // runner specific to this case
   options: {},                                          // options specific to this case
   only: false,                                          // run this case only?
   skip: false,                                          // skip this case?
   errback: false                                        // is the runner using an errback (callback)?
 }, {
   name: 'case 2...',
   ...
 }];

 var options = {
   errback: true,                                        // is all test defaults to errback?
   prefix: ''                                            // prefix to test names };

 function runner(value, options, done) {                 // errback runner takes a `done` callback setTimeout(function () {
     done(null, 'expected output value');
   }, 10);